waWanjohi/chess-python/README.md

 I'd highly recommend that you use [Memurai](https://www.memurai.com/) if you don't intend to use [Docker](https://www.docker.com/)

-Add this to your settings:
+Add this to your settings at `config/settings.py`:

 ```py
     CHANNEL_LAYERS = {